simplilearn-devops/devops-lesson-8/lab-8.2/README.md

 `cd`
 `cd devops-lesson-8/lab-8.2`

-Create a directory for jenkins and git data.
+Create a directory for jenkins data.
-`mkdir jenkins git`
+`mkdir jenkins`

 Run a Docker Git container from the image we created earlier.
 `docker run -d -p 2022:22 ---name git git`